HiveProject2021/Hivecoin/roadmap/README.md

 ### Phase 1 - (Complete)

-Hivecoin (HVN) is a Proof of Work coin built on the Bitcoin UTXO model.
-As with other Bitcoin derivatives, HVN coins are distributed to persons augmenting the Hive network by mining Hive.
+Hivecoin (HVN) is a Proof of Work & Proof of Service coin built on the Bitcoin UTXO model.
+As with other Bitcoin derivatives, HVN coins are distributed to persons augmenting the Hive network by mining Hive and Master node.
 *  x1000 coin distribution (21 Billion Total)
 *  10x faster blocks (1 per minute)
 *  In app CPU verification, with GPU specific PoW decentralised mining
 *  Dark Gravity Wave difficulty adjustment (180 block average)
-*  Addresses start with R... for regular addresses, or r... for multisig
+*  Addresses start with H... for regular addresses
-*  Network Port: 8767
+*  Network Port: 9767
-*  RPC Port: 8766
+*  RPC Port: 9766

 ### Phase 2 - Assets (Complete)

 #### ASIC Resistance

 ASIC Resistance - A published commitment to continual attempts at ASIC resistance.
-If ASICs are created for x16r, then we will, at a specific block number, modify one of the algorithms to add some varients of Equihash or similar efforts to increase the resistance to ASIC miners for Hive.
-ASIC's have been developed for X16R (and X16RV2) and the community has forked to KAWPOW (a variant of ethash and progpow) to maximise the ASIC resistance by reducing the potential efficiency increase of ASICs by requiring the feature set and capabilities within over the counter consumer graphics cards.
+The community has forked to KAWPOW (a variant of ethash and progpow) to maximise the ASIC resistance by reducing the potential efficiency increase of ASICs by requiring the feature set and capabilities within over the counter consumer graphics cards.
 We are not anticipating future forks to change the algorithm as the current algorithm allows a fair distribution of HVN via PoW to the community.

 #### Asset Support

 Hivecoin will be a hard fork that extends Hive to include the ability to issue and transfer assets.
-The expected release of asset capabilities will be approximately seven months after the release of HVN.
 Hive will be extended to allow issuing, reissuing, and transfer of assets.
 Assets can be reissuable or limited to a set supply at the point of issuance.
 The cost to create assets will be 500 HVN to create any qty of an asset.
 Each asset name must be unique.
 Asset names will be limited to A-Z and 0-9, '_' and '.' and must be at least three characters long.
 The '.' and the '_' cannot be the first, or the last character, or be consecutive.

-Examples of valid assets:
-THE_GAME
-A.TOKEN
-123

-Examples of invalid assets:
-_TOKEN
-THEEND.
-A..B (consecutive punctuation)
-AB
-12
-.FIRST
-apple

 The HVN used to issue assets will be sent to a burn address, which will reduce the amount of HVN available.